LDV Group: History

-Prior to its merger with Leyland Trucks and DAF Trucks in February 1987, it was part of the British Leyland/Rover Group empire, and was latterly the Freight Rover arm of the Land Rover Group division.
+Prior to its merger with Leyland Trucks and DAF Trucks to form DAF NV (which in the UK traded as Leyland DAF) in February 1987, it was part of the British Leyland/Rover Group empire, and was latterly the Freight Rover arm of the Land Rover Group division.

 In December 2005, after going into administration, LDV was bought by group Sun Capital Partners, and was subject to a financial restructuring.
 What Van? reported LDV's commitment to its existing customers, including an assurance from their marketing director that their production target of 1,000 vans per month would put them well above break even point.

-The Russian GAZ Group acquired LDV on 31 July 2006.
+GAZ acquired LDV on 31 July 2006.
 Former Ford of Europe executive Martin Leach and former AT Kearney executive Steve Young were appointed to run the business and expand production at LDV's Birmingham plant by adding new product lines and entering new markets in Europe and elsewhere.